flyway/flywaydb.org/_posts/2020-12-21-multipleSchemas.md

 This method is also failure-resistant - if Flyway fails on one schema, the history tables contain enough information that once the failure is cleared, Flyway will do the right thing on future runs.

+It is possible to do similar iterations with Maven and Gradle; in addition in Maven there is the [`iterator-maven-plugin`](https://github.com/khmarbaise/iterator-maven-plugin) which makes iterating over a collection of

-## One desired schema, one history
+## One desired schema structure, one history

 This is the most tricky scenario, as it requires each migration to handle the iteration across schemas - which makes the migrations more complex as they will need to use dynamic SQL.
 Adding a new schema is also much more complex;